 So, what does pregnancy discharge look like, why is leukorrhea so important, and does it ever need to be treated?

 Let’s find out.

 - What does leukorrhea look like?

-- How is leukorrhea treated?
+- How long does leukorrhea last

 - Does leukorrhea mean you’re pregnant?